Minor Capital Fund

-- operate an existing community preschool service as an Approved Provider with a valid Service Approval.
+- operate an existing education and care service in NSW that delivers preschool education, as an Approved Provider with a valid Service Approval.

-For-profit organisations cannot apply for a Minor Capital Works grant.
+For-profit organisations are not eligible to apply for a Minor Capital Fund grant.

-Comprehensive information regarding eligibility and application requirements can be found in the Fund Guidelines.
+Comprehensive information regarding the eligibility and the application requirements can be found in the Minor Capital Fund Guidelines.

 How do I apply?